valeriansaliou/progressio/README.md

 ### 1. Include library files

-Load Progression source files and its dependencies in the head of your website pages.
+Load Progressio source files and its dependencies in the head of your website pages.
 Please add it globally to your website (in your base template - provided you're using a template system).

 ```html
 <!-- BEGIN Dependencies -->